lhndo/Printer-Mods/Ender X Belt Clamp - LH Stinger Toolhead/README.md

 * The aligned belt path version is designed to keep both sides of the belt colinear.
 * This requires precise alignment of the belt path and may require some tweaking to get it right.
+* Print with supports for the protruded part supporting the belt

 ![](Images/al.png)